 Changes affecting the Australia-China Council

 The new Foundation will replace the Australia-China Council which, for more than forty years, has done an outstanding job at the forefront of our nation's expanding ties to China.
-The new Foundation is expected to commence in early 2020.
+The new Foundation will formally open in 2020.

 The 2018-19 Australia-China Council grants round was the final grants round for the Council.
 There will not be a 2019-20 grants round.
 Existing Australia-China Council grant agreements will not be affected.
 Grants will continue to be acquitted through the Department of Foreign Affairs and Trade Smartygrants system as per your original grant agreement.
 Please direct any enquiries to AusChina.Council@dfat.gov.au